TwilightCitizen/Whackapede/README.md

 - Android Phones and Tablets running Android 5.0 (API 21) or Later.

-- Note that a hardware device is recommended for testing the game screen itself, as the emulators introduce subtle delays that can affect the correct animation of on-screen elements.

-- An emulator is fine to test the overall navigation and other app features.
+- Hardware device is recommended for testing the game screen itself, as the emulators can introduce subtle delays that can affect the correct animation of on-screen elements at higher speeds.
+Any compatible emulator is fine to test the overall navigation and other app features.

+### Hardware and Emulators Tested On

+- Nexus 5 Emulator, APIs 21, 23, 28, and 29.

+- Pixel 3 Harware, API 29.

 ## Log in Requirements & Credentials for Testing